Sometrik/framework/iOS_Support.md

 ## Styles

 Style system is based on CSS and the requirements of Android platform.
-No units should be added to the style values, and the implicit unit is considered to be density independent pixel.
+One of the differences is that no units should be added to the style values, and the implicit unit is considered to be density independent pixel.

 No inheritance is currently needed.
 All widgets are sent just the